blockprotocol/blockprotocol/README.md

 ## Usage

-We'll be publishing an example of an embedding application for the Block Protocol in January 2022.
+We’ll be publishing an example of an embedding application for the Block Protocol in January 2022.
 In the meantime:

 _For more examples, please refer to the [Block Protocol documentation](https://blockprotocol.org/docs) or browse the complete [Block Hub](https://blockprotocol.org/hub)._